Common Name: yarrow

 ANTHEA (A. clypeolata x A. 'Moonshine') is an upright, clump-forming, compact hybrid yarrow which is noted for its deeply-dissected, fern-like, aromatic, silvery-gray foliage and its tiny, long-lasting, pale yellow flowers which appear in dense, flattened, compound corymbs (to 2-3" across) throughout the summer on stiff, erect stems typically rising 1-2' tall.
 ANTHEA is very similar to its A. 'Moonshine' parent, except it is more upright, has paler yellow flowers and has better resistance to foliar diseases.
 Introduction of Blooms of Bressingham (P.P. #8828).

 Specimen, group or mass.
 Borders.
-Cottage gardens.
+Cottage gardens, wild gardens, naturalized areas or meadows.